fivethirty/satisficer/README.md

 ### Content

-The `content` directory contains a sites content.
+The `content` directory contains a site's content.

 #### Markdown Content